Virginia Ramey Mollenkott: The Divine Feminine

+Later career

 From 1980 to 1990, she was on the Board of Pacem in Terris, Warwick, New York.
 From 1989 through 1994, Mollenkott served on the Board of the Upper Room AIDS Ministry, Harlem, New York.
 For over a decade she was on the Board of Kirkridge Retreat and Conference Center, Bangor, Pennsylvania, starting in 1980.

 She held a seat on the Advisory Board of the Program on Gender and Society at the Rochester (New York) Divinity School from 1993 to 1996.
 She has been a manuscript evaluator for the Journal of Feminist Studies in Religion since 1994.
 She worked as a contributing editor to The Witness from 1994 to 2000.
 Since 1997 she has served on the editorial board of Studies in Theology and Sexuality, based in the United Kingdom.
 She was a contributing editor to The Other Side from 2003 to 2007.

 She has delivered hundreds of guest lectures on feminist and LGBT theologies at churches, conferences, universities and seminaries throughout the United States.

+Mollenkott founded the "Sisterly Conversations" sessions at the Kirkridge Retreat, running them for over 20 years.
+John McNeill, a Jesuit psychologist, often co-led these retreats.
+These were one of several retreats for queer Christians that Mollenkott helped lead.